 By Andrew Vogler

 An endowed chair is among the highest academic honors a university can bestow on a faculty member.
-An endowed chair is established with gifts of at least $1 million, which are invested, and the interest proceeds used to support the educational, research and clinical activities of the chair holder.
+A chair is established with gifts of at least $1 million, which are invested, with the interest proceeds used to support the educational, research and clinical activities of the chair holder.
 Those named to a chair are among the most highly regarded scientists, physicians and professors in their fields.

 “I want to congratulate Dr. Laryea as this honor is incredibly well deserved,” said Cam Patterson, M.D., MBA, UAMS chancellor and CEO of UAMS Health.
 “Thank you very much for what you do for the people of Arkansas, for UAMS and for our civilization as a whole.”

 The chair was established in 2009 through a bequest by Norma and Nolie Mumey, M.D., to the College of Medicine.
 John B. Cone, M.D., known as a pioneer in working toward establishing the state’s first trauma system at UAMS, was the inaugural holder of the chair.